seghil/OpenCavity/opencavity/Docs/tutorial2.rst

    In [10]: M=M4.dot(M3).dot(M2).dot(M1) # calculating the global matrix (note the inversed order)

-Till now we havn't use the OpenCavity package yet and we havn't done any mode calculation, all what we did is some matrix manipulation to create the ABCD matrix of the cavity.
-Let's get the elements of this matrix and enter them into a oc object, we call it *opsys*
+Till now we haven't use the OpenCavity package yet and we haven't done any mode calculation, all what we did is some matrix manipulation to create the ABCD matrix of the cavity.
+Let's get the elements of this matrix and enter them into a *solver* system, we call it *opsys* (for optical system)

 .. ipython::